 Since it was a weekday, there was hardly anyone there.
 The bartender did not seem too excited to even wait on me so talking to him was out.
 He was on his phone already anyway.

 I sat down at a table and took off my wet hoodie.
-Rain beat on the windows, I was in for awhile it seems.
+Rain pelted the windows, I was in for awhile it seems.

 Rain didn’t let up so no one else came in.